-The INFO menu is used to gather information on the configured wireless system and to retrieve the firmware version number of the Vega interface.
+The INFO menu is used to gather information on the configured wireless system and to retrieve the firmware's version number of the Vega interface.

-The command used for viewing the wireless system's devices is LIST; it gives the device type corresponding to a specific address selected by the user; when the device's type is displayed, DL5 switches on; its use is as follows:
+The command used for viewing the wireless system's devices is LIST; it gives the device type corresponding to a specific address selected by the user; when the device's type is visualized, DL5 switches on; its use is as follows:

-In order to

-firmware's version of the device's Vega interface, the VEGA command must be used:
+In order to retrieve the firmware's version of the device's Vega interface, the VEGA command must be used:

-Dots cannot be visualized on the display, so, considering the above example, the 303 should be considered as 3.03.
+Dots cannot be visualized on the display, so, considering the above example, the 127 should be considered as 1.27.